-Students enrolled in HVACR certificate programs typically complete both professional and technical courses, including how to safely operate air-conditioning systems and how to utilize energy-efficient systems.
+Students enrolled in HVACR certificate programs typically complete both professional and technical courses.
+The coursework is designed to give students confidence in diagnosing, repairing and maintaining HVACR units.
+Students learn a number of skills including how to safely operate air-conditioning systems and utilize energy-efficient systems.
 Courses may include:

 - Electricity for HVACR